-Students requiring test accommodations must submit the appropriate documentation to the Accessible Education Center (AEC).
-To ensure accommodations can be made, an appointment must be scheduled with an AEC counselor at least one month prior to a standardized or placement exam to determine eligibility and prescribe test accommodations.
-Students unable to meet this deadline should contact the AEC as soon as possible.
-See http://www.sjsu.edu/aec/ for details.
+Students requiring test accommodations must submit the appropriate documentation to the Disability Resource Center (DRC).
+To ensure accommodations can be made, an appointment must be scheduled with a DRC counselor at least one month prior to standardized or placement exam to determine eligibility and prescribe test accommodations.
+Students unable to meet this deadline should contact the DRC as soon as possible.
+See www.drc.sjsu.edu for details.